kettanaito/react-advanced-form/docs/README.md

 ## Contributing
 Any of your contributions are highly appreciated.
 See the [Contribution guidelines](https://kettanaito.gitbooks.io/react-advanced-form/CONTRIBUTING.html) to get to know the process better.
 Moreover, development isn't the only way to contribute, there are [many more](https://kettanaito.gitbooks.io/react-advanced-form/CONTRIBUTING.html#other-contributions).

+Found a bug?
+Eager to suggest a useful feature?
+The [Issues](https://github.com/kettanaito/react-advanced-form/issues) tab is always open for your ideas.
+Just make sure you're not duplicating the existing ones.
+If you feel lucky, you can even submit a [Pull request](https://github.com/kettanaito/react-advanced-form/pulls) with the changes.

 ## License
 This project is licensed under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE.md).
 See the license file for more details.